sarvodaya-network/sarvodaya.eu/library/flosha/nonviolent-economy.md

 * Only by application of the logic of trade, which is a false logic, can people increase wealth to excessive and socially harmful degrees by means of trade.
 One cannot increase wealth in these exponential and excessive ways by any other means.

 ### How excessive wealth can only come by trade
 Only by means of trade can excessive wealth (wealth so called) be gained.
 The very amount of the excess of said delusional wealth collected in the hands of a few, suffices to reveal to every man of reason, that the apparent value that they claim to possess is factually impossible to have been produced by those possessing it; by the existence of the tremendous inequality of the wealth between the people is clearly revealed that the economic order arising from this logic of trade within the markets, has nothing to do whatsoever with the ideal of "leistungsgerechtigkeit" put forth by the people and the state alike, as no man can leisten so much more than other humans that the value he produces grows billions of times above the value produced by another.
-It is factually impossible.
+It is factually impossible in the same way as one man cannot factually do a billion times more than any other within the same limited 24 hours.

 ### How trade logic is overcome
 Trade logic is overcome by recognising and rejecting its inherent logical mistakes.